bwsw/sj-platform/SJDocs/source/SJ_CRUD_REST_API.rst

   status-code: 200
  }

-.. tip:: A full range of error responses can be found at :ref:`Config_Setting_Errors`
+.. tip:: A full range of error responses can be found at :ref:`Config_Settings_Errors`

 CRUD Rest-API for Custom Files
 ----------------------------------------